Adoration 4 Adventure’s 10 mistakes travelers often make. See what are the most common and costly travel mistakes, that

 7. No accommodation

 Traveling without a plan can be fun and very freeing.
-However it also means that transport and accommodation can be booked up before you’ve had a chance to secure your place.
+However, it also means that transport and accommodation can be booked up before you’ve had a chance to secure your place.
 Recently I took a last minute trip to the south of Germany.
-It wasn’t until after I booked the ticket that I found out there was no hostels in the town I was visiting and that the hotels were all quite expensive.
+It wasn’t until after I booked the ticket that I found out there were no hostels in the town I was visiting and that the hotels were all quite expensive.
 Luckily, I managed to find a Couchsurfing host at the last minute, which totally saved my trip.

-{Current}

-## Adoration 4 Adventure’s 10 mistakes travelers often make.
-See what are the most common and costly travel mistakes, that